 - Like a challenge

 - Are prepared to meet deadlines

 - Have a genuine interest in Biology

 - Are motivated to study in your own time

-You need to have a GCSE grade B in Core and Additional Science, or a grade B in Biology GCSE.
-As well as grade 5 minimum in Maths and English.
+You need to have a GCSE grade 6 in Core and Additional Science, or a grade 6 in Biology GCSE.
+As well as grade 6 minimum in Maths and grade 5 in English.